alfredjynx/GUI-CM/lessons/Basic/Lesson3_GUI_Usage.md

 The "Constant" in CPM is a reference to the Resolution Parameter, which you can pass to the GUI as a parameter

+Varying the Resolution Parameter may result in clusterings of different sizes and connectivity score.

 For a more in-depth explanation, please see [Traag et.
 Al](https://www.nature.com/articles/s41598-019-41695-z)